enjoy quality time

 A worldwide reputation

-Today, Royal Dutch Post Horn beers are enjoyed in over 70 markets throughout the world.
-People everywhere love the story of how a craft beer could become a global icon.
-Just as the first customers enjoyed a refreshing glass together over 200 years ago, Royal Dutch has remained true to its brewpub roots right up to the present day.
-Crafting beers that are, quite literally, fit for a king.
+Today, Royal Dutch beers are shared and enjoyed in over 55 markets across the globe.
+Consumers everywhere love the story of how a craft beer could become a global icon.
+Just as the locals enjoyed a refreshing glass together over 200 years ago, Royal Dutch has remained true to its brewpub roots right up to the present day – bringing people together.

 Hand crafted beginnings